AndrienkoAleksandr/che-machine-exec/README.md

 # Test che-machine-exec with help che-theia-task-plugin

 Eclipse CHE workspace created from Theia stack contains included che-theia-task-plugin.
 With help this plugin You can test che-machine-exec.
-Create new Theia task for your project: un the project root create folder `.theia`.
+Create new Theia task for your project: in the project root create folder `.theia`.
 Create `tasks.json` file in the folder `.theia` with such content:

 ```bash
 {